peritus/obsidian-interactive-ratings/CSS-CUSTOMIZATION.md

 This guide explains how to customize the appearance of interactive rating symbols using CSS snippets in Obsidian.

+## ⚠️ Important: No Default Visual Styling

+**The Interactive Ratings plugin provides NO default visual styling for rating symbols.** All CSS classes are neutral theming hooks that allow complete customization freedom.
+Without custom CSS, all symbols will appear identical using your theme's default text styling.

+**To get started quickly, try the "Basic Styling" example below** to add visual distinction between filled, half, and empty symbols.

 ## New Feature: Distinct CSS Classes for Selected/Unselected Symbols

-As of this update, the Interactive Ratings plugin now provides distinct CSS classes for selected (filled) and unselected (empty) symbols, making it easy to customize their appearance.
+The Interactive Ratings plugin provides distinct CSS classes for selected (filled), half-filled, and unselected (empty) symbols, making it easy to customize their appearance.

 ### Available CSS Classes